alper-guven/create-redis-key/README.md

 Instead of creating a `Redis Keys Templates Map` using `createRedisKeysMap()` with a config, you can write it yourself.

+> You should write `as const` at the end of the object for things to properly work.

 > When you write `Redis Key Templates` manually, be aware that it is much more error prone than using `Option 1`.

 ```typescript